chrizneko/acroreadsuse15/README.md

 You can compile appimage on your own.
 This is my step doing it:
 - Download from latest release https://github.com/chrizneko/acroreadsuse15/releases/latest and extract it, copy the content to /home/user/acroreadsuse/
-- Download adobe reader source from ftp://ftp.adobe.com/pub/adobe/reader/unix/9.x/9.5.5/enu/AdbeRdr9.5.5-1_i486linux_enu.tar.bz2 and extract it
+- Download adobe reader source from http://ftp.adobe.com/pub/adobe/reader/unix/9.x/9.5.5/enu/AdbeRdr9.5.5-1_i486linux_enu.tar.bz2 and extract it
 - Copy the COMMON.TAR and ILINXR.TAR to /home/user/acroreadsuse/
 - Cd to the acroread.yml
 - Run this: bash -ex pkg2appimageacroread acroread.yml
 - Your appimage will be on out folder
 Note: if you need to change the directory, change the acroread.yml on the line contains "/home/user/acroreadsuse/" into your liking

+Change noted:
+- I commented the "delete_blacklisted" line on a regular pkg2appimage bash script, therefore I included it in this repo the pkg2appimage bash script that I changed.
+So that appimage won't delete the basic library acroread needed when compiling
+- Copied libraries that needed by acroread from OpenSuSE Leap 42.3
+- Changed the acroread bash script line 50 and line 560 so the program will use the correct library directory and file (see msohni's comment on https://gist.github.com/cho2/79964a49a4f5f545853d3ebdfd1efe73)

 TODO:
-- Integrate missing libraries and wrong libraries loaded, so the prerequisite above can be removed
+- Integrate missing libraries and fix wrong libraries loaded, so the prerequisite above can be removed